 4. Steal some space from elsewhere

-Interestingly, if you want to gain more space, one of the things you could do and maybe hadn’t thought about is reducing the sizes of your corridors – without making them uncomfortably small and narrow, of course.
+If you want to gain more space, consider reducing the sizes of your corridors.
+That is, without making them uncomfortably small and narrow, of course.

-You could take some floor area from a boiler cupboard (obviously relocating the boiler) or by converting a conservatory into a more practical area.
+You could take some floor area from a boiler cupboard (obviously relocating the boiler).
+Or convert a conservatory into a more practical area.

-Featured image: The owners of this property wanted to make their kitchen bigger so built an extension with a pitched roof and steel-framed glazing.
+Featured image: The owners of this property built an extension with a pitched roof and steel-framed glazing.
 Kitchen design, Roundhouse.
 Architect, 50degrees North Architects.